ideumi/chippy/README.md

 ChipLang (Chipmunk language) is an interpreted scripting / programming language written in Go, it has the goal of creating a simple, low profile, understandable and hackable programming language.

-ChipLang's ideology is to have a clean separation between fundamental interpreter primitives (`builtins`) which provide complex core functionality that cannot be implemented cleanly otherwise, and the native core library (`lib`) which abstracts these primitives for convenience and more, and then have Chip programs be mostly independent (except for the `chippy` interpreter) bundles created via an intelligent and easy to use bundling system (`combine`).
+ChipLang's ideology is to have a clean separation between fundamental interpreter primitives (`builtins`) which provide complex core functionality that cannot be implemented cleanly or with the required performance otherwise, and the native core library (`lib`) which abstracts these primitives for convenience and more, and then have Chip programs be mostly independent (except for the `chippy` interpreter) bundles created via an intelligent and easy to use bundling system (`combine`).

 Chip's Interpreter is called `chippy`, from `chip` -> `chipi` (Chip Interpreter) -> `chippy`